ajeshkumartg/Windows10-Debloater-With-SelfElevation/README.md

 This project collects PowerShell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.

+## Usage

+Scripts can be run individually, pick what you need.

+1. Download Zip and Extract it somewhere.
+2. Run powershell(as Administrator)
+3. Type in this command Set-ExecutionPolicy Unrestricted -Force
+4. Go to the scripts folder.
+5. Run the Scripts one-by-one..(as you need).
+6. Click allow on the prompt..
+7. And wait.

 I test these scripts on a Windows 10 Professional 64-Bit (English) virtual machine.
 Please let me know if you encounter any issues.
 Home Edition and different languages are not supported.
 These scripts are intended for